elixd/blog/2022-05-09-file-based-text-notes.md

 ### Foam
 Tips from [this article](https://emmanuelbernard.com/blog/2021/03/01/notes-app/) :

-- Foam for edition (in VSCode)
 - GistPad to not avoid the local copy of the Git repo
-- GitDoc to auto commit and auto push changes using some VSCode friendly web based editor like GitHub Codespaces or CodeReady Workspaces for the web usage
+- GitDoc to **auto commit and auto push changes** using some VSCode friendly web based editor like GitHub Codespaces or CodeReady Workspaces for the web usage
 - GitJournal for the mobile support

 ## Links